GaleMC/Gale/README.md

 ## About

 Gale is a fork of [Paper](https://github.com/PaperMC/Paper).
-It provides slightly higher performance.
+It is intended to provide strong performance.
 The project is in open alpha.
-We do not recommend running it on your production server.
-While some servers have been running Gale for over a month without issues, problems may still occur in unforeseen circumstances.

 ## Current features

 * **Faster threading system**\
-  Gale comes with a custom threading system, which makes terrain generation 2-3x faster on most systems!
+  Gale comes with a custom threading system, that immediately makes terrain generation 2-3x faster than Paper on most systems!
+Try it for yourself and see.
 * **Micro-optimizations**\
   A number of micro-optimizations that do not change game mechanics from other projects, such as [Airplane](https://github.com/TECHNOVE/Airplane) and [Lithium](https://github.com/CaffeineMC/lithium-fabric), are also included.
 Every included optimization has been carefully tested and reviewed line-by-line; faulty or risky optimizations will not be added.
 * **Fixes and options**\